 Now celebrating more than 100 years, Exbury Gardens is a spectacular collection of woodland, herbaceous, contemporary, formal and wildflower gardens.
 At over 200 acres, these impressive gardens (created and managed by the Rothschild family) border the Beaulieu River and boast a narrow-gauge steam railway, plus a newly refurbished restaurant and an outdoor cafe.

-Inspire a love of the outdoors in little ones by running, playing and discovering in Exbury's expansive gardens.
-Feed giant koi carp and golden orfe fish at Top Pond, complete a range of free activity sheets for children aged 3-11 and blow off steam in the wooden play area that includes sky walk trail, bucket swings and play hut.
+Inspire a love of the outdoors in little ones as they run, play and discover in Exbury's unique riverside gardens.
+Families can feed giant koi carp and golden orfe fish at Top Pond, complete a range of free activity sheets and let off steam in the wooden play area.
 Visiting during the school holidays?
 Check out our brilliant events tailored to children and families.

 For garden lovers